Survival probability of the Grover walk on the ladder graph: Notation

 for all vertices.
 Here $I_v$ is the identity operator in $\sH_v$ and the state $\ket{\Psi_v}$ is the equal-weight superposition of all basis states of the standard basis of $\sH_v$, i.e.

 We have denoted by $\mathrm{deg}(v)$ the degree of the vertex $v\in V$.
 These two operations together form a unitary evolution operator of the Grover walk

+For consistency, we kept the order of the shift and the coin as in \cite{mares2020}.
+Note that quite often in the literature the reverse order is used.
+However, as argued in \cite{mares2019} the two variants are equivalent up to an additional application of $C^\dagger$ on the initial state and $C$ on the final state after $t$ steps.

 Finally, at the end of each step, part of the walker's wave function which has reached the sink is eliminated.
 We consider the sink to be located at the corner vertex opposite the initial vertex across the ladder, i.e. the vertex $2L+1$ (depicted by red in Figure~\ref{fig:ladders}).
+The projector onto the sink subspace $\sH_{2L+1}$ is the operator $I_{2L+1}$.
 The walk continues only if the excitation is not absorbed in the sink, which we describe by the projection onto the complement of the sink subspace $\sH_{2L+1}$

 Altogether, single step of the coined quantum walk with sink is described by a non-unitary operator $\Pi U$.
 The non-normalized state of the walk after $t$ steps is given by

 The square norm of this vector is the probability that the walker was not yet absorbed in the sink, i.e. the survival probability until time $t$